We are now in what’s known as The Third Golden Age of Children’s Literature. Naturally the First and Second Golden Ages came before.

 - Anna Sewell’s Black Beauty — the first modern animal story

-- Peter Pan and Wendy — the first novel in which a group of ordinary children enter a magic world and have an adventure there
+- Peter and Wendy — the first novel in which a group of ordinary children enter a magic world and have an adventure there.
+This is a great example of a children’s story preoccupied with death.

 - Improvements in colour printing technology made it possible to produce cheap multicoloured plates.